 Every year, the AAMC convenes workforce community leaders at two annual events – the AAMC Health Workforce Research Conference (May) and Learn Serve Lead: The AAMC Annual Meeting (November) – to present data and analysis and engage conversations on the health care workforce.

-The 2021 AAMC Group on Diversity and Inclusion (GDI) & Health Workforce Research Joint Conference will take place Wednesday, May 5 – Friday, May 7, 2021 - entirely online.
-Important and timely, this event is the first collaboration between the AAMC Health Workforce Research Conference and AAMC Group on Diversity and Inclusion.
+This year, we hosted the 2021 AAMC Group on Diversity and Inclusion (GDI) & Health Workforce Research Joint Conference.
+Important and timely, this event was the first collaboration between the AAMC Health Workforce Research Conference and AAMC Group on Diversity and Inclusion.

 For more information, contact the AAMC Health Workforce team at firstname.lastname@example.org.

 Annual Address on the State of the Physician Workforce

 AAMC’s Annual Meeting, Learn Serve Lead, features an address from AAMC’s Director of Workforce Studies, Michael Dill.
 The Annual Address on the State of the Physician Workforce provides an overview of the latest physician workforce projections and the multiple factors that influenced workforce needs, including undergraduate and graduate medical education (UME and GME) trends, the workforce implications of emerging trends, such as work hours and retirement, and the growth in telehealth use.
 Mr. Dill includes the most current information and the most recent data on the physician workforce, including trainees, practitioners, and faculty as appropriate.
 He also presents new data and trends in trainee and workforce diversity, and current data and research on access to care, especially for vulnerable populations.
 The session also features the newest data from AAMC's Consumer Survey of Health Care Access and AAMC’s National Sample Survey of Physicians.